 Consequently, we have 1) Superman Snr 2) Adora Luthor – daughter of Lex Luthor 3) Batman Snr 4) Batman Jr 5) Joker’s daughter 6) Riddler’s daughter and 7) Superman Jr.

 Many thanks to Perry Beider for furnishing me with the info.

-Pages 6-7 – Panel 8 – Earth-462 There seems to be little meaning to the numbering of this Earth except when combined with the previous one but I’ll come to that in a moment.
+Pages 6 and 7 – Panel 8 – Earth-462: There seems to be little meaning to the numbering of this Earth except when combined with the previous one but I’ll come to that in a moment.

 At first glance, this seems to be a world stuck in World War II but there are a couple of nice features hidden in plain sight.
 First, though, the characters: